Everything You Need to Know About Installing and Owning a Kayak Pool in 2022

 This is the part nearly no pool companies will ever bring up.
 Landscaping around the pool if that’s part of your plan can drive up the costs so much that it may exceed all other costs, including the pool itself.
 We’ve heard some outrageous stories.

-For us, it’s not about getting landscaping done right away or come up with some sort of extravagant plan immediately after.
+For us, it’s not about getting landscaping done right away or coming up with some sort of extravagant plan immediately after.
 Instead, you can choose to pace yourself, pace your projects and take on what you can, when you can.

 Repairs?
 At the very least, you may be facing some sprinkler repairs.
 Those sprinkler pipes will be dug and cut.
 Some parts may be reused, but your irrigation company will need to stop by and evaluate for damage and repair.
 They are familiar with pool installations and damage is expected.
 I don’t know the cost for myself yet, but will update this post later. 🙂

-Home insurance May increase
+Home insurance may increase

 If you have previously purchased home insurance, it’s time to call them back as soon as you complete the pool installation.
 For us living in central Massachusetts inside a 2-story home, our insurance increased by about $300 a year, which is noticeable.